What happens after the project ends?

 - 91% of respondents reported improved household health, hygiene, and nutrition

-- A two-year participatory exit process from CRS to country stakeholders (local government, an array of local and international NGOs and the private sector ensured continuity and boosted local ownership
+- A 2.5-year participatory exit process from CRS to country stakeholders (local government, an array of local and international NGOs and the private sector ensured continuity and boosted local ownership

 - 20% of the activities did not continue, mostly food-assisted NRM and resilience-related